The NJPL Residencies

 Please be prepared to submit the following as separate PDFs:

-• a synopsis of the play outlining the plot (not a summary or marketing blurb); a character breakdown for the play (note doubling); and the development history of the play – all as one document
+• A synopsis of the play outlining the entire plot (not a summary or marketing blurb);

 More questions?